Why should pregnant women use organic and natural skin care products?

 - Rose Nurturing Bath Essence is a nourishing formula that gently cleans and nurtures delicate skin with a natural floral scent from essential oils of rose.
-After giving birth, mummies can also use it in a sitz bath (bath where water level is up to the hips) to soothe aches and keep their undercarriage clean.
+After giving birth, mummies can also use it in a sitz bath (bath where the water level is up to the hips) to soothe aches and keep their undercarriage clean.

 - Our fresh aluminium-free deodorant is safe to use during pregnancy and especially while breastfeeding.